bankutech/ai-resume-analyzer/README.md

 ## 📝 How to Use

+### Prerequisites
+- ✅ Backend must be running (Terminal 1: `cd backend && py app.py`)
+- ✅ Frontend must be running (Terminal 2: `npm run dev`)
+- ✅ Both terminals should be open and running

+### Steps

 1. **Open the Application**
-   - Navigate to `http://localhost:3000` (or the port shown in your terminal)
+   - Navigate to `http://localhost:3000` (or the port shown in Terminal 2)
+   - If you see errors, check that backend is running first!

 2. **Upload Your Resume**
    - Click "Choose file or drag & drop"